graveja0/health-care-markets/README.md

 (e.g., analyses of a health system or hospital merger) or measure (e.g., constructing a Herfindahl-Hirschman index of market concentration) it is important to know whether and how the analytic output varies by alternative market definitions.

 For example, suppose our goal is to characterize insurers, hospitals or other providers by whether they operate in a concentrated market.
 If we use a market geography or other market definition that is too narrow (e.g., ZIP code) we will mischaracterize many markets as “concentrated” when they are really not (i.e., Type I error).
-Alternatively, a market definition that is too broad risks characterizing market participants as competitive when in reality a hypothetical merger could materially affect prices in the surrounding area (i.e., Type II error).
+Alternatively, a market definition that is too broad (e.g., state) risks characterizing market participants as competitive when in practice a hypothetical merger could materially affect prices and competitiveness (i.e., Type II error).

 Nor surprisingly given the above issues, commonly used market geographies such as hospital referral regions (HRRs), hospital service